ospray/hdospray/README.md

   - `HDOSPRAY_CAMERA_LIGHT_INTENSITY`

-    Globally modify the intensity of all lights
+    Globally modify the intensity of all lights.

   - `HDOSPRAY_USE_PATH_TRACING`

-    Use Monte Carlo path tracer instead of faster Whitted-style renderer
+    Use Monte Carlo path tracer instead of faster Whitted-style renderer.

+  - `HDOSPRAY_MAX_PATH_DEPTH`

+    Maximum ray depth.
+Will affect the number of diffuse bounces as well as transparency.

+  - `HDOSPRAY_USE_SIMPLE_MATERIAL`

+    Use a simple diffuse + phone material instead of principled material.

   - `HDOSPRAY_INIT_ARGS`

-    Specify arguments sent on to OSPRay for initialization. e.g. enable MPI
+    Specify arguments sent on to OSPRay for initialization. e.g. enable MPI.

+  - `HDOSPRAY_PIXELFILTER_TYPE`

+    The type of pixel filter used by OSPRay: 0 (point), 1 (box), 2 (gauss), 3 (mitchell), and 4 (blackmanHarris).

+  - `HDOSPRAY_FORCE_QUADRANGULATE`

+    Force Quadrangulate meshes for debug.

   - `HDOSPRAY_USE_DENOISER`